rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 }
 ```

+All these solutions share in common the key idea: shortening the lifetime of string borrowed from `dst` so as to not overlap with a mutation to `dst`.

-### Fixing an Unsafe Program: Copying vs. Moving Out of a Vector
+### Fixing an Unsafe Program: Copying vs. Moving Out of a Data Structure

 A common confusion for Rust learners arises around the interaction of ownership and collections, like vectors.
 For example, here's a safe program that copies a number out of a vector: